Particl-Community/academy/faq/faq_mp_vendors_overview.rst

 		- Paying for products and services on Particl's marketplace.
 		- Escrowing transactions anonymously.

 **You can easily send coins to and from different balance types to use the various functionalities of Particl Desktop.
-To do so, simply follow these steps: **
+To do so, simply follow these steps:**

-1. Navigate to the send and convert page ("SEND / CONVERT") of the wallet menu on the left of your Particl Desktop client.
+#.
+Navigate to the send and convert page ("SEND / CONVERT") of the wallet menu on the left of your Particl Desktop client.
-1. Click on the convert tab ("Convert Public <-> Private").
+#.
+Click on the convert tab ("Convert Public <-> Private").
-1. In the "PAY FROM" section on the left of the page, select the type of balance you want to send coins from.
+#.
+In the "PAY FROM" section on the left of the page, select the type of balance you want to send coins from.
-1. In the "CONVERT TO" section on the right of the page, select the type of balance you want to send coins to.
+#.
+In the "CONVERT TO" section on the right of the page, select the type of balance you want to send coins to.
 	- For example, if you wanted to convert coins from a public balance to an anon balance, you would select Public on the left and Anon on the right.
-1. Enter the amount of coins you want to convert.
+#.
+Enter the amount of coins you want to convert.
-1. Click on the "Make payment" button and unlock your wallet when prompted to.
+#.
+Click on the "Make payment" button and unlock your wallet when prompted to.
-1. Review the transaction details and click on the "Confirm & Send" button to execute the transaction.
+#.
+Review the transaction details and click on the "Confirm & Send" button to execute the transaction.
-1. Wait at least one (1) confirmation (approximately 2 minutes) for the converted coins to be available unless you have converted them into an anon balance, which will need twelve (12) confirmations (approximately 24 minutes) before becoming available again.
+#.
+Wait at least one (1) confirmation (approximately 2 minutes) for the converted coins to be available unless you have converted them into an anon balance, which will need twelve (12) confirmations (approximately 24 minutes) before becoming available again.

 How do I put an item for sale?
 ---------------------------